Support Order Download Camera Analysis Process Home

 trichromy

-This image of the Fishhead Nebula (IC 1795) was made with the "Hubble palette", using the S-II, H-Alpha and OIII filter.
+This image of the Fishhead Nebula was made with the "Hubble palette" (S-II, H-Alpha, OIII).
 Image and processing by Rudi Bjørn Rasmussen.

 Optical distortions